-Fundamental principles and practical application of livestock, dairy, and poultry science.
-Origin, history, characteristics, market classes, and grades of the major breeds of livestock and poultry.
+A combined lecture and laboratory course incorporating the fundamental principles and practical application of livestock, dairy and poultry science.
+Origin, characteristics, market classes, and grades of the major breeds of livestock and poultry.
 Three hours lecture.
 Two hours laboratory.
 Four hours credit.